Blog

 • Net-90

-Suppliers are often open to extended terms if you demonstrate reliability or commit to long-term contracts.
+Some suppliers may be open to extended terms if you demonstrate reliability or commit to long-term contracts, though this varies by supplier and industry.

 Join Buying Groups